Awembom/p1-25-coding-challenges-ds/README.md

 Coding exercises fron q1 to q25
-Will be coding in c#
+Will be coding in python